Yesterday, I Almost Bought A Van…Almost. Here’s What I Learned From Not Buying A Van.

 Now, I still don’t have too much reason to believe there was anything shady going on, but the bottom line was, if I couldn’t get a legit notary signing off on that clean title, then we had hit a deal breaker.

-We had arrived about 30 minutes early, so the seller wasn’t there yet, and we were chatting by phone.
-Three to four phone calls back and forth with the seller on trying to figure this out and many conversations with my good friend along for the ride, and I had to pull the plug.
 The seller met me with my deposit, we shook hands and wished each other good luck.
 If he hadn’t wanted to give me the deposit back I really had no recourse, and would have had to live with it, but luckily he assumed some responsibility for the situation.
 (There are some details I’m leaving out here, of course.)

-That the fuck, Universe!?
+That The Hell, Universe!?

 Don’t misunderstand my minimal prose and lighthearted tone about the buy falling through; I was definitely bummed.
 That’s a super fast roller-coaster ride of emotions over a short amount of time.